mario-hobby/pytorch-face-replacement/README.md

 images may look better than the resulting video.

-The other scripts not referenced here so far (like crop_face and show_landmarks) is here just for fun and is not needed for the face replacement.
+The other scripts not referenced here so far (like crop_face and show_landmarks) are here just for fun and are not needed for the face replacement.